Anwar Jalalpuri

 Anwar Jalalpuri (6 July 1947 – 2 January 2018) was an Indian Urdu poet from Jalalpur, Uttar Pradesh, known for translating the Bhagavad Gita from Sanskrit to Urdu.

+Initially educated in Azamgarh, he studied at Aligarh Muslim University.

 He received the Padma Shri posthumously from the President of India, and the Yash Bharti Award from the government of Uttar Pradesh.
 He also got Maati Ratan Samman by Shaheed Shodha Sansthan.

 He died from a brain stroke on 2 January 2018.